Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: ON
 			"Tank Note"						"0"

+			// The number of Super Tanks with this type that can be alive at any given time.
+			// Note: Clones, respawned Super Tanks, and Super Tanks spawned through the Super Tanks++ menu are not affected.
+			// --
+			// Minimum: 0
+			// Maximum: 9999999999
+			"Type Limit"					"32"

 			// The health of bosses needed for each stage.
 			// Note: This setting only takes affect when the "Spawn Mode" setting is set to 1.
 			// Note: The values will be added to the boss's new health on every new stage.